aniou/morfeo/README.md

 provides native implementation of 16bit WDC 65C816 and 8bit
 WDC W65C02S cores.

-> [!WARNING]
-> Currently only small subset of platform is supported and software
-> itself is in infancy.

 > [!NOTE]
 > If You have an SID-emulating library in C or wrapper around
 > C++ reSID code - let me know!